Persistent Homotopy Groups of Metric Spaces: Introduction

 \subsection{Overview of our results}

-We consider three different definitions of persistent fundamental groups.
-One of them, denoted $\ppi_1^{\rmK,\bullet}$ arises from isometrically embedding a given metric space $X$, via the so called Kuratowski embedding, into $L^\infty(X)$ and then applying the $\pi_1$ functor to successive \emph{thickenings} $X^\epsilon$ of $X$ inside $L^\infty(X)$, cf. Definition \ref{def:ppi^K}.
-This definition is similar in spirit to the construction used by Gromov for defining the so-called filling radius invariant \cite{gromov1983filling}.
-Another definition, denoted $\ppi_1^{\VR,\bullet}$ we consider stems from simply considering the geometric realization of nested Vietoris-Rips simplicial complexes for different choices of the scale parameter and then applying the $\pi_1$ functor, cf. Definition \ref{def:ppi^VR}.
-The third, more combinatorial, definition (cf. Definition \ref{def:persistent f. group}) which we consider is one coming from the work of Plaut and Wilkins \cite{plaut2013discrete} (see also Barcelo et al \cite{barcelo2014discrete}).
-This construction, denoted simply $\ppi_1^\bullet$, turns out to be isomorphic to the edge path groups of the nested Vietoris-Rips simplicial complexes used in the previous definition (see Theorem \ref{thm:iso-ppi_1's}).
+We consider three different definitions of the persistent fundamental group.
+Persistent fundamental groups are examples of persistent groups, which are functors from a poset category (e.g., $(\R,\leq)$) to the category $\grp$ of groups.
+One of the three constructions, denoted by $\ppi_1^{\rmK,\bullet}$ arises from isometrically embedding a given metric space $X$, via the so-called Kuratowski embedding, into $L^\infty(X)$ and then applying the $\pi_1$ functor to successive \emph{thickenings} $X^\epsilon$ of $X$ inside $L^\infty(X)$, cf. Definition \ref{def:ppi^K}.\footnote{See \cite{adamaszek2018metric} and \cite{adams2021persistent} for optimal transport notions of thickening that have similar properties.} This definition is similar in spirit to the construction used by Gromov for defining the so-called \emph{filling radius invariant} \cite{gromov1983filling}.
+Another definition, denoted $\ppi_1^{\VR,\bullet}$, stems from simply considering the geometric realization of nested Vietoris-Rips simplicial complexes for different choices of the scale parameter and then applying the $\pi_1$ functor, cf. Definition \ref{def:ppi^VR}.
+The third, more combinatorial, definition which we consider is one coming from the work of Plaut and Wilkins \cite{plaut2013discrete}, see Definition \ref{def:persistent f. group}.
+This construction, denoted simply $\ppi_1^\bullet$, turns out to be isomorphic to $\ppi_1^{\VR,\bullet}$ and to $\ppi_1^{\rmK,\bullet}$ up to a scaling (see Theorem \ref{thm:iso-ppi_1's}).

-All these three definitions can be constructed in two versions: the open version and the close version, which will be specified with the supscripts $<$ and $\leq $ respectively.
-Throughout this paper, we mainly work on the closed version and will omit the supscripts unless necessary.
+These three definitions can all be constructed in two versions: the open version and the closed version, which will be specified with the superscripts $<$ and $\leq $, respectively.
+Throughout this paper, we mainly work on the closed version and will omit the superscripts unless necessary.
 Now we observe that these three definitions give rise to isomorphic persistent fundamental groups.

-\begin{restatable*}[Isomorphisms of persistent fundamental groups]{theorem}{isoofPPI} Given a pointed compact metric space $(X,x_0)$, we have
+\begin{restatable}[Isomorphisms of persistent fundamental groups]{theorem}{isoofPPI} Given a pointed compact metric space $(X,x_0)$, we have

-where the second isomorphism is true in either version, and the first isomorphism is true for the open version and for the closed version with $X$ a finite metric space.
-In either version, $\ppi_1^{\rmK,\bullet}(X,x_0) $ and $\ppi_1^{\VR,2\bullet}(X,x_0)$ have homotopy-interleaving distance zero. \end{restatable*}
+where the rightmost isomorphism is true in either the closed or the open version, and the leftmost isomorphism is true for the open version and the closed version when $X$ is finite.
+In either version, $\ppi_1^{\rmK,\bullet}(X,x_0) $ and $\ppi_1^{\VR,2\bullet}(X,x_0)$ are at zero homotopy-interleaving distance. \end{restatable}